gigawhitlocks/emacs-configs/readme.md

 It follows the concept of "[literate programming](https://en.wikipedia.org/wiki/Literate_programming)" and both defines my Emacs configuration (as well as a few other, related things) and includes my notes about why I made those changes, and what I was doing at the time, as well as whatever other commentary I felt like including at the time (related or otherwise).

-At least, that's the goal.
-In reality, it's a messy living document that I use to configure Emacs and to keep track of what I've done.
-I don't always take the best of notes, but it is sufficient for me to keep moving forward.
-If you search around, you may find ideas and code that you can repurpose for your own uses.

 # Entrypoint